NON-RESISTANCE

 NON RESISTANCE: A PATHWAY TO MARTYRDOM AND CHURCH GROWTH

-Augustine of Hippo once declared that the blood of martyrs was the "seed" of the Church.
-Indeed, the willingness of early Christians to endure persecution and death for their Faith resulted in numerous conversions by outsiders.
-Had they opted to form bands of resistance and guerrilla warfare instead, we can be certain that the historical narrative would not have been the same.
-Yet the early Church's firm commitment to non resistance was highlighted and extolled by the apostle James who wrote: Ye have condemned and killed the just; and he doth not resist you (Js 5:6).
+Augustine of Hippo famously stated that the blood of martyrs was the "seed" of the Church.
+Indeed, the unwavering resolve of early Christians to endure persecution and even death for their Faith inspired countless conversions.
+Had they chosen resistance or guerrilla warfare instead, the historical narrative would have unfolded quite differently.
+Yet, the early Church’s commitment to non-resistance is vividly emphasized by the apostle James, who wrote: Ye have condemned and killed the just; and he doth not resist you (Js 5:6).

 THOSE WHO TAKE THE SWORD SHALL PERISH THEREBY